All Episodes

 Hi.

-You were talking about um how they were praising everything that he does, and it just hit me that it's almost a smoke screen type argument that they're putting out, uh, similar to what they'll do with and it's almost like they're making him a made man.
+You were talking about how they were praising everything that he does, and it just hit me that it's almost a smokescreen type argument that they're putting out, similar to what they'll do.

-They take somebody that's wicked and does bad things, and he does all the on the side he's doing all these great things, and it's great things create a smokescreen for what his real motives and desires are.
+And the great things create a smokescreen for what his real motives and desires are.

 And that's to take power and to destroy others.

-Well, of course, but they're not I think I'm not sure I heard everything you said, not your fault, uh, but I I I think one of the uh uh aspects of this is is that you get no judgment from the media when reporting of the bad guys.
+But I think one of the Aspects of this is that you get no judgment from the media when reporting of the bad guys.

-You get no judge, you get judgment on the U.S. military, you get judgment on the U.S. president.
+You get judgment on the U.S. president.

 You don't get any judgment on Ted Kennedy's actions.

-You get judgment on George Bush's actions and Rumsfeld and uh uh it it is clear to the drive-by media who the good guys are and the bad guys.
+And it is clear to the drive-by media who the good guys are and the bad guys.

-And I, you know, who can explain it, folks?
+And who can explain it, folks?

 We all have our theories.

-I just I think there's such hatred for George W. Bush.
+I think there's such hatred for George W. Bush.

-Just such hatred that uh he's the bad guy to the drive-by media, to liberals, and that's who the drive-by media are.
+Just such hatred that he's the bad guy to the drive-by media, to liberals, and that's who the drive-by media are.

-They're just they're just trying to eke out a life in a part of that country, part of the world that was theirs until until these European Jews were given this little plot of land that somebody called Israel back in 1949, the United Nations did that, and it's just not fair.
+They're just trying to eke out a life in a part of that country, part of the world that was theirs until these European Jews were given this little plot of land that somebody called Israel back in 1949, the United Nations did that.

-It did not fair.
+It's just not fair.

-And so uh any time somebody's being acted upon in an unfair way, whatever they do is permissible.
+And so anytime somebody's being acted upon in an unfair way, whatever they do is permissible because they have no power.

-They're just people striking back, Trying to be heard.
+They're just people striking back, trying to be heard.

 They're fighting for their car.